zenpaiang/wos-bot/README.md

 this bot uses an onnx based OCR model which is not only fast, but is **~50MB** in size, meaning the bot runs at under **100MB** of RAM, and doesn't need any special hardware such as a CUDA supported GPU. this also means that the storage space needed is **<1GB**, allowing it to be run on a cheap VPS, a free one, or even on small SBCs.

+# issues

+please report any issues by creating an issue on github or messaging me on discord `@zenpaiang`

 # usage

 > [!NOTE]